fogfish/swirl/README.md

 ### foreach

-The `for` statements iterates over variables in array.
+The `for` statements iterates over variables in lists.

 ```
    {for x in a.b.c}